Communities In Schools

 Communities In Schools (CIS) is an American non-profit organization that works within public and charter schools with the aim of helping at-risk students stay in school.
 CIS works with schools in 25 states and the District of Columbia.
-With these schools, CIS with basic needs including clothing, food, life skills, family engagement, and mental health.
+With these schools, CIS provides students with basic needs including clothing, food, life skills, family engagement, and mental health.

 In February 2020, CIS announced that VIA Metropolitan Transit Board of Trustees chairman and former San Antonio City Councilman Rey Saldaña would become the new president and CEO.

 National evaluation

 Overview

 In 2005, CIS was awarded a 14 million dollar contract to evaluate its national network and programming.
 ICF International was contracted to conduct the five-year longitudinal study titled 'The National Evaluation of Communities In Schools'.
 The study was designed to determine the effectiveness of the CIS model.
 Based on an in-depth analysis of 1,776 schools served by CIS, a comparative analysis of outcomes from more than 1,200 CIS served and non-CIS served comparison schools, and comparative analysis of CIS served students and non-CIS served students alongside in-depth case studies of students.
 The study was being conducted in three phases.